Synonyms / Other Terms Used

 Discussion

-Several concepts exist to indicate the location of a planetarium or an observatory: Besides pictograms displaying some typical architectural elements of an observatory, various arrangements of stars or typical planets, or combinations of such elements can be found.
-Some designers also added components indicating a telescope to support clarity of the intended message.
+Several concepts exist to indicate the location of a planetarium or an observatory: Besides pictograms displaying some typical architectural elements of an observatory, various arrangements of stars or typical planets, or combinations of such elements can be found and a clear differentiation is not always possible.
+Some designers also added components indicating a telescope to support clarity of the intended message, but this might also increase confusion regarding these two types of facilities.

 In our research we did not discover any test data on features like comprehensibility, familiarity, concreteness, simplicity, or any other aspects of pictograms used to indicate the location of a planetarium or an observatory.
 It also is not clear, whether specific pictograms offering a differentiation between astronomical observatories and planetaria are necessary or not, and if the general public would reliably understand this differentiation based on pictograms.